-- Wash and trim bunches then separate into smaller pieces, try to keep them in uniform sizes.
+- Wash and trim bunches then separate into smaller florets, try to keep them in uniform sizes.
+Yes, include the stalks…they are just as tasty!
+Make sure to trim them well and if they are quite thick, thinly peel off a layer.

-- Arrange the pieces in a glass bowl or casserole dish and add a bit of water (no more than 2 tablespoons of water for 2 to 3 cups of fresh florets).
+- Arrange the pieces in a glass bowl or casserole dish and add a little water (no more than 2 tablespoons for 2 to 3 cups of fresh florets).
 Cover.

-- Heat on high 2 to 2 1/2 minutes then check, if they aren’t quite done, re-cover and allow to sit until they’re fork tender.
+- Heat on high 2 to 2 1/2 minutes then check, if they aren’t quite done, re-cover and allow to sit and steam until they’re fork tender.

-- Once done, strain off any remaining water and serve.
+- Once done, strain off any remaining liquid and serve.

-Tip: Be sure to use very little water and don’t overcook or there will be an extreme loss of nutrients–plus the result is mushy, soggy bunch.
-There’s plenty of water on them from washing plus the extra added to be sufficient.
+Tip: Be sure to use very little water and don’t overcook or there will be an extreme loss of nutrients–plus the result is a mushy, soggy veggie…who wants to eat that!
+There’s plenty of water on them from washing plus the extra bit added to be sufficient.

 Note: Times may vary slightly due to microwaves heating differently.

-You can also use a bamboo steamer, they’ll take about the same amount of time as boiling them.
+You can also use a bamboo steamer, they’ll take about the same amount of time as boiling.
+Simply set the steamer in the pot of boiling water, arrange pieces inside the steamer, cover and start the timer.